 The Policy Research Center offers competitive research funds for shortterm research projects, apart from independent research activities by faculty members.
 The Center actively promotes interdisciplinary and international research between researchers both inside and outside of GRIPS, as well as research that will lead to the acquisition of external funds in the future.
-To accelerate the execution of policy studies that can meet the needs of society, in FY 2019 the Center began funding research projects that contribute to SDGs; and in FY2020 initiated funding for projects towards measures in response to the COVID-19 crisis.
-There are 24 projects conducted in FY2021.
+To accelerate the execution of policy studies that can meet the needs of society, in FY 2019 the Center began funding research projects that contribute to SDGs; and in FY2023 initiated funding for projects that intend to promote data science that contributes to the development of policy science.
+There are 30 projects conducted in FY2022.
 Research projects are recruited every year, screened, and newly selected.
 Accomplishment reports submitted by each project at the end of the fiscal year are evaluated by committees, including external committee members, and these systems contribute to the improvement of research standards.